jjbarr/cs326-final-gamma/docs/milestone2.md

+WARNING: This file (specifically section one) has been edited since milestone 2.
+This is because it was used as API documentation, and was updated as aspects of the API were altered so that we would be able to reference it.

 # 1. API Specification
 The server shall implement the following API endpoints.
 Some of them are presently under-specifed because we still need to figure out the spec.